andreaspreuss/cms-4/public/pages/docs/setup.md

 <!--
-id: installing
+id: setup
 title: How to Install Sphido CMS
 template: ../../layout.docs.latte
 -->

-# How to install Sphido CMS
+# How to setup Sphido CMS

 You have three options how to install Sphido CMS:

-## Installing from zip file
+## Setup from zip file

 1. Download and unzip [Sphido latest version](/download)
 2. Change website content: